 However, many companies are starting to offer customers a larger “signing bonus” for the first referrals they make.
 Rather than offering $15 off for each referral, for example, a program can offer $50 off for the first referral and $5 off for all subsequent referrals.

-Starting with a higher incentive for the first referral encourages customers to join the program from the get-go.
+Starting with a higher incentive for the first referral encourages customers to join the program from the get-go, and is a great option if your budget is more limited.
 Then, once the customer has received their first rewards, odds are they’ll be more likely to participate in the referral program in the future.

 7. Incentivize for sales, not just prospects